Dental Implants in Glasgow

 This patient came to our Glasgow clinic with a fractured root on an upper incisor along with multiple other dental problems.

-In this case study we follow the patient step by step through their implant treatment.
+In this case study we follow the patient step by step through their implant treatment with a timeline, description of everything involved and the eventual cost for all the cosmetic dentistry.

 Implants are considered to be one of the most successful types of dental treatment and typically, 95% of patients have no pain, swelling or infection around implants after 5 years.